zagrox/task/github-integration.md

 1. Go to your GitHub account settings
 2. Navigate to "Developer settings" > "Personal access tokens" > "Tokens (classic)"
 3. Click "Generate new token"
-4. Give your token a descriptive name (e.g., "MailZila Task Manager")
+4. Give your token a descriptive name (e.g., "Task Manager")
 5. Select the following scopes:
    - `repo` (Full control of private repositories)
    - `workflow` (if you plan to use GitHub Actions)